haschdl/pLaunchController/.github/README.md

 In Processing, go to `Sketch`, `Import library...`, `Add library`.
 Search for "Launch Controller" and once found, click `Install`.
 ## Manual installation
 Copy the file pLaunchController.jar to a folder `code` inside your sketch.
 This method makes the library available to an individual sketch.
-If you intend to make the library available to all sketches, unzip the pLaunchController.zip file to the libraries of your Processing installation (you can see the library in Preferences page).
+If you intend to make the library available to all sketches, unzip the pLaunchController.zip file to the libraries of your Processing installation (you can see the default skecthbook location in File -> Preferences).

 # Usage
 To start using the library, make sure Novation Launch Controller is connected to your computer (at least one led is lit).